EddieTGH/python_package_misophonia_data_analysis/README.md

 ## Installation

-Provide instructions on how to install your package.
+Download this repository.
+In the terminal, navigate to this repository.
+Then run "python setup.py develop" to install this package.

 ## Usage

-Provide examples and instructions on how to use your package.

-## Contributing

-Explain how others can contribute to your project.
+In a terminal, run "run_miso" to print help and "run_miso -s 25" to process data for subject ID: 25.

 ## License